 How to Refresh Old Content with seoClarity

-A content refresh is essentially a two-step process: identify the pages that need a refresh, and optimize those pages with Content Fusion.
+A content refresh is essentially a two-step process: identify the pages that need a refresh, and optimize those pages with our AI content writer and analysis tool, Content Fusion.

 #1.
 Identify the Pages to Refresh